evykassirer/notes/cs241/class_notes.md

 - traverse nodes of the form:
  - paramlist -> dcl
  - paramlist -> dcl COMMA paramlist
-- if params -> epsilon, the signature is empty
+- if params -> ε, the signature is empty

 All this analysis can be done in a single pass